cainmagi/Dockerfiles/manual-xubuntu/cloudreve.md

 * The administrator can change the theme.
 * ...

-Despite these features, we still recommend users to use FileBrowser, not Cloudreve, because Cloudreve manage the file list in its database.
+Despite these features, we still recommend using FileBrowser, not Cloudreve because Cloudreve manages the file list in its database.
 In other words, if you put a file into someone's personal folder from the desktop, it will not actually appear in Cloudreve.

 In short, although Cloudreve is powerful, it is more suitable for establishing a centralized service.
 For example, an administrator can keep a docker container open, where only Cloudreve is running.
 Then all files are managed by the administrator.
 All users need to connect the Cloudreve page like a real online disk with their browser, no matter whether they are inside or outside the remote desktop.